ulixee/platform/datastore/docs/overview/deployment.md

 Settings for a Datastore can be configured in a few places.

+1. Most settings can be configured in the Datastore itself.
-1. `dbx` A file called `datastore-manifest.json` is created in your `.dbx` file with your final settings.
+2. `dbx` A file called `datastore-manifest.json` is created in your `.dbx` folder with your final settings.
 You can modify this file, but note that most changes will change your `versionHash`, so this should generally be a last resort.
-2. `Entrypoint` A manifest can be created adjacent to your `scriptEntrypoint` with the extension replaced with `-manifest.json`.
+3. `Entrypoint` A manifest can be created adjacent to your `scriptEntrypoint` with the extension replaced with `-manifest.json`.
 Eg, `src/sites/script1.ts` -> `src/sites/script1-manifest.json`
-3. `Project` You can add a `.ulixee` folder in the hierarchy of your project (most commonly next to your package.json).
+4. `Project` You can add a `.ulixee` folder in the hierarchy of your project (most commonly next to your package.json).
 Within this folder, you must create a `datastore.json` file.
 When you add this file, it will keep track of all uploaded `versionHashes`.

 The file should have the following structure: